aiplaybookin/NLP/session01/readme.md

 ***
 ## 1. Understanding "a neural network neuron"

-A neural network neuron is similar to our brain neuron but not same ( brain neuron can store as well as compute but neural network neuron can just store temporary data )
+A neural network neuron is similar to our brain neuron but not same ( brain neuron can store as well as compute but neural network neuron act as memory or signal storage )
 A neural network neuron has input connections ( similar to brain neuron has dentrides ) and output connections ( similar to axon ).